“Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain but eagerly.”

 Lest we over interpret this to mean that we should not pay pastors adequately, there is another side to this story.
-The Bible not only allows for pastors to receive pay, but it insists that they have the right of remuneration.
+The Bible not only allows for pastors to receive pay, but it insists that they have the right to remuneration.

 1 Co 9:11-14, “If we have sown spiritual things for you, is it a great thing if we reap your material things?
 12If others are partakers of this right over you, are we not even more?
 Nevertheless we have not used this right, but endure all things lest we hinder the gospel of Christ.
 13Do you not know that those who minister the holy things eat of the things of the temple, and those who serve at the altar partake of the offerings of the altar?
 14Even so the Lord has commanded that those who preach the gospel should live from the gospel.”

 There are two words for “willing” in this verse: “willingly” and “eagerly.”
 The latter term is a strong word implying strong desire.